Interview – Rosie Bones of BONES

 Proud of who they are and what they believe in, BONES brings music with a message, a message that we should all be comfortable in our own skin, men and women alike.
 Recently we caught up with Rosie to talk about the beginnings of the band, the decision to move to America, the meaning behind her lyrics, plans for the future, plus much more.

 Rosie Bones – Wow, the ride has been wild!
 We started BONES in London, we are from Camden Town.
 We started BONES, we did it for a year gigging around then we did this collaboration with Jeff Beck.
-That kind of took us away from doing BONES for a year – we did that and travelled the world doing that.
+That kind of took us away from doing BONES for a year – we did that and traveled the world doing that.
 Then we moved to L.A. at the beginning of this year to do the band in America, because we had such a good time over here; we decided to do that and basically restart the band over in America.
 When we came here, it was basically like starting again.
-We took a year out to do the Jeff Beck project, so for us it is like the band is really only a year old again.
+We took a year out to do the Jeff Beck project, so for us, it is like the band is really only a year old again.
 It’s a whole new terrority!

 CrypticRock.com – Pretty exciting, it is like a new beginning for BONES.